FrancescoTamborra/MNIST_CNN_keras/README.md

 # MNIST_CNN_keras
-Using a CNN with keras for classification of handwritten digits
+Using a Convolutional Neural Network (CNN) with keras for for image classification

+#ComputerVision #CNN #MachineLearning #Classification